owenhaworth/Spatial-Data-Analysis/README.md

-# University of Toronto Assignments Portfolio
+# University of Toronto - Spatial Data Analysis of Malaria Prevalence in The Gambia

 Welcome!
-This repository contains my completed university assignments.
+This repository contains my Spatial Data Analysis Assignment I completed during my time at the University of Toronto.
 You can view each assignment in HTML format by clicking the links below.

 ## About